 1. Originality wins.
 The person with the idea makes the most money.
 Not the housewives.
 The Producers.
 So be your own producer.
 I don’t mean “indie publish.”
 (Well…yes I do.
 But whatever.)
 I mean be the first one to write the thing you have always wanted to write.
 Don’t wait for someone else to create the opening for you!

 I’m not saying binging on Real Housewives was worth it in the end because of the lessons I learned from it, but all things work to the good, right?

-Traci Tyne Hilton is the author of the Tillgiven Mystery Series.
-She was the Mystery/Suspense winner for the 2012 CWOW Phoenix Rattler Contest, and has a Drammy from the Portland Civic Theatre Guild.
-Traci served as the Vice President of the Portland chapter of the American Christian Fiction Writers Association.
+Traci Tyne Hilton writes cozy mysteries.
+She won the Mystery/Suspense category for the 2012 Christian Writers of the West Phoenix Rattler Contest, and has a Drammy from the Portland Civic Theatre Guild.
+Traci serves as the Vice President of the Vancouver Portland ACFW chapter.
+Traci blogs at http://www.tracihilton.com.

 You nailed it!!
 Fun insight and now I can tell my husband watching RH of wherever is research…kind of 😉

 Thanks! 😀 I’m always a little amazed at how much those ladies get done!